MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. The path to success is to take massive, determined action
 2-path: Bash script that adds /action to the PATH

+3. If the path be beautiful, let us not ask where it leads
+3-paths: Bash script that counts the number of directories in the PATH